BerlinerGazette/BG/public/wp-content/plugins/wp-no-category-base/readme.txt

 5. Doesn't require other plugins to work.
 6. Compatible with sitemap plugins.
 7. Works with multiple sub-categories.
+8. Works with WordPress Multisite.
-8. Redirects old category permalinks to the new ones (301 redirect, good for SEO).
+9. Redirects old category permalinks to the new ones (301 redirect, good for SEO).

 == Installation ==

 1. Upload `no-category-base.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it!
-You sould now be able to access your categories via http://myblog.com/my-category/
+You should now be able to access your categories via http://myblog.com/my-category/

 Note: If you have Wordpress 2.7 or above you can simply go to 'Plugins' &gt; 'Add New' in the Wordpress admin and search for "No Category Base" and install it from there.